bkesk/bad-apps-blog/README.md

 The `:Z` option instructs podman to re-lable the mounted directory for SELinux.
 Some hosts and/or container engines will not need this option.

 **Important:** We need to tell Bad Apps: Blog where to find the database, since it will not be inside the instance folder.
-We can simply add the following to the `config.py` file.
-Below is a sample config.py file
+We can add a database string the `config.py` file.
+Below is a sample `config.py` file.

 ```python
 SECRET_KEY=[a long random key]